 Intermediate grammar for ESL students.
-This course introduces students to writing paragraphs containing compound and complex sentences in present, past, and future tenses.
-Concurrent enrollment in ESL 255/555 or 258/558, and ESL 252/552 is highly recommended.
+This course introduces students to writing paragraphs and/or compositions containing compound and complex sentences in present, past, and future tenses.
+Concurrent enrollment in ESL 255/555 or 258/558 is highly recommended.

 ESL 255 Integrated ESL Skills, Level 5 5 units 90 lecture hours